Mary Harris Thompson: Great Chicago Fire

 In 1871, the Great Chicago Fire burned down the buildings of the Woman's Hospital Medical College and the Chicago Hospital for Women and Children.
+The fire not only hit the hospital but also left numerous buildings, peoples homes, and businesses burned and affected.
+It ultimately covered and expanse of around 2,000 acres of rubble and destruction in its wake.
 Thompson and her staff ensured her patients were cared for, and soon after reopened for burned and sick patients, male and female, in a private home on Adams street.
 In 1873, the Relief Aid Society of Chicago donated $25,000 to reopen the hospital and treat patients, and Thompson used the money to open in a new location that same year.
+Along with the reopening of the hospital, many others in the community began to rebuild what the Chicago fire took, some making use of fireproof materials and others rebuilding with whatever materials were available to them.